DevOpsPlayground/Hands-on-with-Ansible/doc/SetUp.md

 ### Configuring Ansible:

 Open another terminal session and cd into the new repository.
 From here ssh into our desired nodes `vagrant ssh database`.
-A Enter the command ifconfig and take note of the ip under **eth1**
+Enter the command ifconfig and take note of the ip under **eth1**

 We will not be needing the database terminal anymore feel free to close it.